russian roulette game - Game Rules & Basics

 Psychological Play

 Russian Roulette is not just a physical challenge but also a psychological game.
 Each trigger pull forces the shooter to face a life-or-death decision.
 This tension and uncertainty make the game thrilling.
 The observer's role is also crucial, as they must ensure fairness and prevent any unfair practices.
+Research in psychology, such as studies on risk-taking behavior, can provide insights into why participants engage in such a dangerous game.

 Betting System